 Supernode topologies utilize a FireSimSuperNodeServerNode class in order to represent one of the 4 simulated target nodes which also represents a single FPGA mapping, while using a FireSimDummyServerNode class which represent the other three simulated target nodes which do not represent an FPGA mapping.
-In supernode mode, topologies should always add nodes in pairs of 4, as one FireSimSuperNodeServerNode and three FireSimDummyServerNode serverNode and three FireSimDummyServerNode serverNode serverNode
+In supernode mode, topologies should always add nodes in pairs of 4, as one FireSimSuperNodeServerNode and three FireSimDummyServerNode serverNode.

-Various example Supernode topologies are provided, ranging from 4 simulated target nodes to 1024 simulated target nodes.
+Various example Supernode topologies are provided, ranging from 4 simulated target nodes to 1024 simulated target nodes